Communion of saints: Roman Catholicism

-Lutheran Churches
+Lutheranism

 Martin Luther defined the phrase thus:

-Lutheranism affirms that the Church Militant and Church Triumphant share a common goal and thus do pray for one another.
-The Book of Concord, the official compendium of Lutheran doctrine teaches:
+Lutheranism affirms that the Church Militant (those alive on earth) and Church Triumphant (those alive in heaven) share a common goal and thus do pray for one another.
+The Augsburg Confession affirms that the saints "pray for the Church universal" in life and in heaven.
+The Apology of the Augsburg Confession teaches that the "blessed virgin Mary prays for the Church".
+In this way, Evangelical Lutheranism accepts a form of the doctrine of the intercession of the saints (while it rejects the invocation of the saints).
+The Book of Concord, the official compendium of Lutheran doctrine, teaches:

 "... we know that the ancients speak of prayer for the dead, which we do not prohibit; but we disapprove of the application ex opere operato of the Lord's Supper on behalf of the dead."
+By the expression ex opere operato, it is meant the belief that the performance of the rite would of itself benefit the dead.
 The largest Lutheran denomination in the United States, the Evangelical Lutheran Church in America, "remembers the faithful departed in the Prayers of the People every Sunday, including those who have recently died and those commemorated on the church calendar of saints".
 In Funeral rites of the Evangelical Lutheran Church, "deceased are prayed for" using "commendations: 'keep our sister/brother ... in the company of all your saints.
 And at the last ... raise her/him up to share with all the faithful the endless joy and peace won through the glorious resurrection of Christ our Lord.'"
 The response for these prayers for the dead in this Lutheran liturgy is the prayer of Eternal Rest: "rest eternal grant him/her, O Lord; and let light perpetual shine upon him/her".